mavryk-network/bake.mavryk.org_content/en/mavbake/tutorials/how-to-bake-basenet.md

 > Level refers to the latest block number on mainnet.
 Navigate to https://tzkt.io or https://tzstats.com and observe the latest block.
 Once the level in your command matches the latest block on your blockchain explorer, your node is in full sync and you can keep following the steps below.

-> Both https://tzkt.io or https://tzstats.com provide Ghostnet and Testnet block explorers as well.
+> Both https://tzkt.io or https://tzstats.com provide Basenet and Testnet block explorers as well.
 Make sure you're looking at the right explorer.

 ### Import Ledger key or soft key and register as baker
 Now that your node is in full sync, you can proceed with the most important part: (1) your baker parameters import into your baker node and (2) submit your baker registration on the blockchain.